-I \\\\\ (Child full name) consent to \\\\\ (name of organisation) photographing or videoing child under the stated rules and conditions.
+I (Child full name) consent to

+, , , , aphing or videoing child under the stated rules an

+conditions.

-Signature .
-Date
+Signature Date

 Guidance for parents

 Pleasington Golf Club is delighted to welcome you and your child to what we hope is the first of many events that you will be taking part in.